danielqiang/BioModels-DAG/README.md

 _**This project is under active development as part of semantic data research with [UW BIME](http://bime.uw.edu/).**_

-# BioModels-ETL
+# BioModels?

 <sub>_In collaboration with [Dr. John Gennari](http://bime.uw.edu/faculty/john-gennari/)._</sub>

-Biomodels-ETL is an ETL pipeline for generating and visualizing semantic data networks from SBML [BioModels](https://www.ebi.ac.uk/biomodels/).
+Biomodels is an ETL pipeline for generating and visualizing semantic data networks from SBML [BioModels](https://www.ebi.ac.uk/biomodels/).
 An example network is displayed below (visualized with Cytoscape):